tweag/ormolu/DESIGN.md

 that the 70-80% of what the code does is a printing traversal.

 Hindent code is easier to read and debug.
 Pretty-printing functions are very straightforward.
-If there is a bug (in pretty-printer, not in parser which Hindent cannot control), it's easy to fix AFAIU.
+If there is a bug (in the pretty-printer, not in the parser which Hindent cannot control), it's easy to fix AFAIU.

 Hindent is also notable for its ability to handle CPP and inputs that do not constitute complete modules.
-It splits input stream into so-called “code blocks” recognizing CPP macros and then only pretty-prints “normal code” without touching CPP directives.
-After that CPP is inserted between pretty-printed blocks of source code.
+It splits the input stream into so-called “code blocks” recognizing CPP macros and then only pretty-prints “normal code” without touching CPP directives.
+After that, CPP is inserted between pretty-printed blocks of source code.
 The approach fails when CPP breaks code in such a way that separate blocks do not form valid Haskell expressions, see